Ketamine Treatment with Lori Calabrese, MD

 Low dose ketamine administered intravenously has been shown to stimulate new synapse formation and neuronal rearborization through increased ribosomal transcription of DNA and at least 3 other mechanisms — it is one of the most exciting developments in psychiatry in years, and represents a true paradigm shift in our approach to depression and anxiety.

-Several scientific studies, including those conducted at Yale and the National Institutes of Mental Health, have shown that even a single low dose of intravenously administered ketamine can dramatically improve symptoms associated with depression and anxiety.
+Several scientific studies conducted at Yale, the National Institutes of Mental Health, and throughout the country, have shown that even a single low dose of intravenously administered ketamine can dramatically improve symptoms associated with depression and anxiety.
 Moodiness, hopelessness, decreased concentration, low self-esteem, impaired sleep, decreased sexual desire, impaired appetite and suicidal thoughts can improve within just a few hours.
 Many studies have shown that a short series of treatments can lead to dramatic responses and to full remission much more quickly than any other medication we prescribe.

 This is what we see, too.

-And recent studies at Yale and Columbia have shown that ketamine can re-establish interrupted nerve connections that are necessary to process and overcome traumatic memories.
+And studies throughout the world have shown that ketamine can re-establish interrupted nerve connections that are necessary to process and overcome traumatic memories.
 It can be an extraordinarily effective treatment for PTSD.

 If what you’re doing isn’t working, call us.
 We’re here for you.